Boracay Beaches are arguably some of the best beaches in the world and it’s easy to see why!

 Bulabog Beach is a short 5-minute walk away from D’Mall which is located in the center of Boracay Island.

 From May to October, it is the water sports center of Boracay and from November to April, you can enjoy the best kiteboarding and windsurfing experience at Bulabog Beach.

 Bulabog Beach, similar to White Beach has some of the most turquoise water found on the island, however, the beach on this side is much narrower.

 Bulabog Beach is fringed with tall coconut palm trees swaying over the 2.5km long stretch of sand and it also faces east, making it one of the best places to watch the sunrise in Boracay!

-There are a few resorts and hotels at Bulabog Beach and the beach is protected on this side of Boracay Island by an offshore reef.
+There are a few resorts and hotels at Bulabog and the beach is protected on this side of Boracay Island by an offshore reef.

 WHERE TO STAY IN BORACAY

-Boracay Island has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Boracay to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Boracay Island has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Shangri La Boracay is a luxurious secluded hideaway located on the northwestern tip of the island featuring a private beach, 2 outdoor swimming pools, multiple restaurants/bars, and a relaxation spa.